 Our responsive websites are developed in either Magento (for eCommerce) or MODx Content Management Solutions and can also include catalog integration.
 If you’d to see some of our recent work, you can view our portfolio.

 What if I have a separate mobile website?

 Separate mobile websites used to be a go-to, cost-effective solution for gaining a mobile-friendly presence.
 They can come in a few forms.
 Some are on a subdomain (example: m.website.com) while some utilize a subfolder (example: www.website.com/mobile).
 Whether on a subdomain or mobile subfolder, both mobile website versions are often slimmed down versions of a desktop website.
 In a landscape where mobile content will be what’s primarily used to rank content, this could pose some issues.
 If you have a mobile website, you have a few options:

 - Consider moving to a responsive website, so that your website will respond nicely to any device that a user is on.
 With a responsive website, you’ll be sending the right signals to search engines no matter the index.
 And an added benefit is that you will only have the upkeep of one website.

 - If your budget doesn’t allow for a responsive update right away, a short-term solution can be adding all pages and content on your desktop website to your mobile website so that they are consistent.

 At TopSpot, we understand the mobile landscape and how it impacts your industry, your web presence and most importantly, your bottom line.
 We build user-friendly mobile websites and can help you grow your visibility and leads with mobile advertising.

-Don't ring in the New Year without a plan!
-Join us on December 5th for a webinar designed to help you prioritize your website needs in order to meet your user’s expectations in 2019.
-RSVP Today!View Upcoming Webinar
+Watch our recently recorded webinar designed to help you prioritize your website needs in order to meet your user’s expectations in 2019!View On-Demand Webinar

 How to Get Started with Responsive Site Development